francoriformato/buggyCodes/README.md

 25 May 2021 : Converted buggyCodes in a nodeJS app.
               Actually, this is the overall diagram of the PWA.
               <blockquote class="imgur-embed-pub" lang="en" data-id="zffETFE"><a href="https://imgur.com/zffETFE">View post on imgur.com</a></blockquote>

+              To Do's:
+              1) Develop more content for the game;
+              2) Add more data to the user model (used in mongoDB): more optional fields?;
+              3) Find a way to show a programming fact on the dashboard;
+              4) A function to show news on the news page from an external file;
+              5) Graph.JS to show a graph about the current week in the application;
+              6) Decide what to show on the profile page: stats about the exercises done?;